What is Nebula Graph Studio¶

 Nebula Graph Studio (Studio in short) is a browser-based visualization tool to manage Nebula Graph.
 It provides you with a graphical user interface to manipulate graph schemas, import data, explore graph data, and run nGQL statements to retrieve data.
 With Studio, you can quickly become a graph exploration expert from scratch.

-Studio has two release distributions:
+For now, Studio has three release versions:

 Studio provides these features: